goneri/kitchen-mincer/doc/source/index.rst

 .. code:: yaml

     description: A wordpress in a container (web and DB)

-    description: A wordpress in a container (web and DB)

-    # an account on an OpenStack cloud providing Heat API.
     environments:
       devtest:
     # Implicite, heat is the default provider.
     #    provider: heat
         identity:
-    #NOTE(Gonéri): Why the os_ prefix?
           os_auth_url: http://os-ci-test7.ring.enovance.com:5000/v2.0
           os_username: admin
           os_password: password